codelucas/antchatter/README.md

 antchatter
 ==========

 Real time messaging service using geolocation &amp; firebase to place students in chatrooms by what building they are sitting in.
+The dev server will be up for testing at http://louyang.webfactional.com

 ####Team guidelines
 -------------------